 Part IV — Miscellaneous

-29. Application to Supreme Court
+29. Supreme Court may determine jurisdictional questions

 (1) Where, in the course of an investigation under this Act, the question arises as to whether the Commissioner has jurisdiction to conduct the investigation, the Commissioner, or the party the subject of the investigation, may make an application to the Supreme Court for a determination of that question, and, on the application, the Court may make such order as it considers proper.